Voices of Hope

 "My life’s work has been based on participating in non-invasive language research with bonobos and chimpanzees, who share nearly 99% of their DNA with humans.
 In the photo is Panbanisha, a 25 year old female bonobo, who uses an electronic keyboard with ‘words’ in a language called Yerkish on it to communicate with me.
 Panbanisha is altering our relationship with the gift of language, taking it to a truly higher level.

 "Since the discovery of my brain tumor (gliosarcoma grade 4), in August 2008, and subsequent surgeries, all of the bonobos that I work with at the Iowa Primate Learning Sanctuary have shown tender compassion and attentive care to my scars.
-Their concern, along with the incredible support from family, friends and the wonderful medical support I have received, have led me down a path of tranquility.
+Their concerns, along with the incredible support from family, friends and the wonderful medical support I have received, have led me down a path of tranquility.
 Hope is alive at Duke and the research done there is pioneering work in understanding the extraordinary mysteries of the miracle of the brain."

 "I am a recent patient of BTC.
 HOPE means many things to me.If you will click on the following link I appear towards the end of the clip. http://hurricanes.nhl.tv/team/console.jsp?catid=684&id=45804 HOPE is a wounderful thing."

-"Hope is Dr.Henry Friedman telling us Yes, is there is something that can be done for your mother's brain tumor.
+"Hope is Dr.Henry Friedman.
+Yes, is there is something that can be done for your mother's brain tumor.
 We had been told to just wait until it got worse.
 Dr. Friedman said DON'T WAIT!
 And that was about 8 months ago, and my mothers treatments are working!
 Dr. Friedman, Dr. Desjardins, and all the staff at Duke Medical are wonderful!
 They have given my mother HOPE!"

 back to top